totorodev0032/totorodev0032/README.md

 #### 🔭 I’m currently working on

-* Web Platform for CodeAsylums, Bengaluru
+* Web Dev Platform for Floxus.
-* Android Platform for MyDoctor app at Excain LLP.

 #### 💬 Ask me about